DisableGraphics/endless-sky-thrower/README.md

 Someone who can help me port this to macOS

 # Copyright
-- This program is licensed under the GNU General Public License v3.0.
-You can find the full license [here](https://www.gnu.org/licenses/gpl-3.0.en.html). <br>
+- This program is licensed under the [GNU General Public License v3.0](https://www.gnu.org/licenses/gpl-3.0.en.html). <br>
-- The icon is made by Michael Zahniser and is licensed under CC-BY-SA-4.0.
-You can find the full license [here](https://creativecommons.org/licenses/by-sa/4.0/legalcode). <br>
+- The icon is made by Michael Zahniser and is licensed under the [CC-BY-SA-4.0](https://creativecommons.org/licenses/by-sa/4.0/legalcode) license. <br>
 - [nlohmann's json library](https://github.com/nlohmann/json), the library I'm using for JSON parsing is licensed under the terms of the  [MIT License](https://mit-license.org/)
 - Libarchive is licensed under the [New BSD License](https://raw.githubusercontent.com/libarchive/libarchive/master/COPYING)